vaamonde/ubuntu-2204/04-news/01-zabbix.md

 **OBSERVAÇÃO IMPORTANTE:** NO DIA *10/12/2024* FOI LANÇADO A VERSÃO 7.2 OFICIAL DO AGENT PARA MICROSOFT WINDOWS.

+### Instalação do Agent2 do Zabbix Server no Microsoft Windows

 ```bash
 #Download do Agent do Zabbix para sistemas operacionais Microsoft
 #Windows, Any, amd64, v7.2, OpenSSL, MSI: Zabbix agent 2 v7.2.0 (ATUALIZADO NO DIA 20/12/2024)